Fitna of al-Andalus: Civil war

 Taking advantage of the absence of Sanchuelo, who had left to fight against the forces of Alfonso V of León, the Córdoba Caliphate leader Muhammad II of Córdoba in 1009 dethroned his cousin, the Caliph Hisham II al-Hakam.
 Sanchuelo returned quickly to Córdoba but the morale of his Berber army was low due to the lengthy campaign, and a majority of his army deserted him.
 As a result, he fell prisoner to Muhammad II and was executed a short while later.

 Following this episode, Muhammad II's power and influence rose quickly, giving rise to a new opposition block and pitting him against another Umayyad group, led by Sulayman ibn al-Hakam.
 Supported by the Berbers, Sulayman was able to capture Muhammad II and became the Caliph in 1009.
-This chain of events, in turn, incited the Hammudid Dynasty, a powerful family from Ceuta and Algeciras, to proclaim themselves the rightful Caliphs and march on the city of Córdoba.
+This chain of events, in turn, incited the Hammudid dynasty, a powerful family from Ceuta and Algeciras, to proclaim themselves the rightful Caliphs and march on the city of Córdoba.
 They dethroned Sulaiman and ruled until the year 1023.

-In that year a new Umayyad claimant, Abd ar-Rahman V, became Caliph.
+In that year a new Umayyad claimant, Abd al-Rahman V, became Caliph.
 Unfortunately for him, the discontent generated by the new tax caused a new revolution and his eventual fall, as the measure devastated the population.

 Three more Caliphs, two Umayyad and one Hammudi, reigned until the year 1031, when the Cordoban elite abolished the caliphate and established an independent state (taifa).
 However, various pretenders from different taifas claimed to be the caliph.

 Consequences

-This period of chaos, initiated by the Hammudid Dynasty, led to the fragmentation of the caliphate and the establishment of the first independent Taifa kingdoms.
+This period of chaos, initiated by the Hammudid dynasty, led to the fragmentation of the caliphate and the establishment of the first independent Taifa kingdoms.
 It is important to note that the Christian kingdoms to the north were generally supportive of the havoc that wracked the Andalusi world, often lending soldiers to both sides and helping to aid an air of instability.
 The period that followed was not a peaceful one.
 After the fragmentation of the caliphate, the individual taifas fought amongst each other.
 The Christian kingdoms, seeing this fragmentation and opportunity to grab land, intensified the ongoing Reconquista.
 It was not until this direct threat to Muslim control in the Iberian Peninsula that the Almoravid dynasty finally came to Iberia to reunify Al-Andalus.
+Although the taifas reunited when the Almoravid dynasty helped them fight the Christian kingdoms in the North, after that they fought each other again until finally the last taifa, the Emirate of Grenada, was finally defeated in 1492, ending Muslim rule in the Iberian Peninsula.